manifold-lang/manifold-frontend/README.md

 Code should be as self-documenting as possible.
 Brevity is best for both readability and writeability.

-Be high to the underlying domain.
+Be true to the underlying domain.
 Borrow concepts from sequential programming where possible but avoid inaccurate polysonomy.
 Expose all hardware primitives available as naturally as possible.